akx/illuminatrix/README.md

 Illuminatrix is written in [Svelte][svelte] and TypeScript, using [Tailwind][tw] for styling.
 [Vite][vite] bundles things.

-Since the Home Assistant frontend can be a bit tedious to work with, Illuminatrix can be run as a standalone web app using the Home Assistant REST API.
-(Areas aren't supported by the API, so you won't see which rooms your lights are in.)
+Since the Home Assistant frontend can be a bit tedious to work with, Illuminatrix can be run as a standalone web app using the Home Assistant websocket API.

 To run Illuminatrix in development mode, you'll need an `.env.development.local` file pointing towards your Home Assistant instance's API URL and a long-lived access token.
 For example: